The Hague Space Resources Governance Working Group

 Recommendations on the implementation strategy and forum for negotiations on an international agreement or non-legally binding instrument

-During the course of the project, the Working Group will come together for two face-two-face meetings.
+During the course of the project, the Working Group will come together for a number of face-to-face meetings.

 The Working Group consists of members as well as observers and it is hosted by a Consortium of organisations from each continent.